 Similarly, UniFi Access requires an HDD to record entry footage captured by UA-Pro devices.
 However, your UA-Pro will still function as a regular door access mechanism without an HDD installed.

 UniFi Talk requires an HDD to store call recordings and voicemails.
-However, your UniFi Talk Controller will still function normally without an HDD installed.
+However, your UniFi Talk application will still function normally without an HDD installed.

 HDD compatibility and storage requirements for UniFi devices

 Most SATA HDDs should be compatible with UniFi devices, as long as they:

 - Fit the NVR's HDD tray (2.5” for the UCK Gen2 Plus, 2.5, or 3.5” for the UDM Pro and UNVR).

 - Are designed for continuous load or marketed as NAS or surveillance-grade.

-- Offer at least 128 GB of storage.
+- Offer at least 1 TB of storage.

 If you're using multiple HDDs with your UniFi device, they must all be the same size.

 Minimum and maximum storage capacity requirements

-The minimum storage requirement for a single HDD is 128 GB.
+The minimum storage requirement for a single HDD is 1 TB.

 Ubiquiti has tested and verified HDDs containing up to 16 TB of storage.
-Please note, however, that no maximum storage threshold has been confirmed for any controller or HDD model.
+Please note, however, that no maximum storage threshold has been confirmed for any application or HDD model.

 When choosing a hard drive for your UniFi Protect deployment, consider your recording needs.
-Your recording capacity will change based on your HDD's storage and the camera resolution settings you select in your UniFi Protect Controller.
+Your recording capacity will change based on your HDD's storage and the camera resolution settings you select in your UniFi Protect application.

 For example, the recording capacity for a 1TB HDD, assuming normal quality settings, is: